-When an engineer proposes code changes to the codebase as part of their work and have code reviews in place, they create a code review request.
+When an engineer proposes code changes to the codebase as part of their work and have code reviews in place, they create a pull request.
 This change consists of a description of the change and the actual changed files.
-In most git-based workflows, this is called a pull request.
-There are other names for this: diffs for Arcanist based workflows - which my team currently uses - or just simply code reviews for teams using Microsoft's Team Foundation Version Control.
+For non-git based workflows, there are other names for this: diffs for Arcanist based workflows - which my team currently uses - or just simply code reviews for teams using Microsoft's TFS.
 The easier it is for other team members to review this change, the better.

 Easy to review means easy to understand.
 Easy to understand results less time spent by the reviewer trying to get their head around the change.
 It helps the person reviewing to give relevant feedback, having few misunderstandings on the intent of the change.
-This post collects best practices on creating easy to understand code review requests aka pull requests, diffs or what ever the name for these might be in your work environment.
+This post collects best practices on creating easy to understand pull requests, or what ever the name for these might be in your work environment.

 Clear and concise title

-Both pull requests, as well as diffs have start with adding a title.
-Code reviewers will skim this title to decide if they want to review the code and if so, when.
+Code reviewers will skim the title of the change to decide if they want to review the code and if so, when.
 So let's make this easy for them.

 Keep the title short, but expressive enough to signal what the reviewer can expect.
 Let's say you're working on an accounting software and there is a new business requirement on how to calculate tax for Switzerland.
 A title like

 Changes for Swiss tax calculation is concise.
 A title like

 Change for tax calculation in Switzerland for new regulation is still concise, with more context.
 However, a title like

 Change tax logic are overly generic and won't help reviewers give an idea of the type of change.
 This will make it difficult for them to decide if they should review the change.
 What about titles like